okviz/okviz.github.io/_docs/bullet-chart/options/bullet-shape/position.md

 **Default value:** Bottom right

-Defines the position of the shadow relative to the bars.
+This option is only visible when [Shadow](shadow.md) is enabled and it defines the position of the shadow relative to the bars.

 <img src="images/bullet-shape-shadow-position.png" width="700">